 What can we do about it?

 You can‘t change the weather outside, but you can change the weather inside.
 Insulating your home will keep you warm at less expense because you will use your furnace less.
 Insulating your pipes will keep them from freezing and bursting.
-Winterizing your home is critical and you can learn more about it by downloading The Ultimate Guide to Winterizing Your Home
+Winterizing your home is critical, learn more about the benefits of insulation.